grscheller/scheller-linux-archive/notes/nixNotes.md

 nixpkgs-unstable channel best matches Arch's rolling release philosophy.

 Neovim lazy-lsp.nvim plugin leverages the Nix infrastructure.
 Seems to work but at this point I am not sure what it is doing.
-Seems to be mwchanisms to simultaniously run different Nix build commands in different Nix environments.
+Seems to have mechanisms to simultaniously run different Nix build commands in different Nix environments.

 ## NixOS/nixpkgs GitHub repo